ccao-data/service-spark-iasworld/README.md

 ### Creating batch JSON

-The batch above contains two separate jobs, one per table.
-If you want to add additional tables to the batch, you can manually add corresponding table objects and modify the fields and listed above.
+The example batch above contains two separate jobs, one per table.
+If you want to add additional tables/jobs to the batch, you can manually add the corresponding table objects and modify the fields as listed above.

-In practice, modifying JSON is a bit of a pain, so we store long-lived batch/job definitions in YAML, then convert them to JSON using `yq`.
+In practice, modifying JSON is a bit of a pain, so we store long-lived batch and job definitions in YAML, then convert them to JSON using `yq`.
-The file `config/default_jobs.yaml` contains definitions for three common job batches we use: one for daily pulls, one for weekends, and one for testing.
+The file `config/default_jobs.yaml` contains definitions for three common job
+batches:

+1. A daily batch that pulls the most recent 2 years of each critical table.
+2. A weekend batch that pulls _all_ tables and years.
+3. A test batch that pulls a subset of tables with representative situations.

 The `./run.sh` script contains an example of using `yq` to submit jobs.